How to Troubleshoot & Reset Your Amana PTAC Unit

 Eo

-This error code means the device’s service board has the wrong configuration.
+This error code indicates that the control board has not been configured.
 The best way to fix the “Eo” error code on your Amana PTAC unit is to reset the system manually.
 The device will go back to its default configuration settings and should work smoothly.

 EH